seferlab/probc/README.md

-PROBC: PREDICTING HI-C INTERACTIONS FROM EPIGENETIC AND TRANSCRIPTION MODIFICATIONS
+PROBC: PREDICTING HI-C INTERACTIONS/TADs FROM EPIGENETIC AND TRANSCRIPTION MODIFICATIONS

+The code has two parts.
+First part is to estimate model parameters.
+Second part is to infer TADs over trained model.

 There are two sample files in this directory for training: train_order1_width2_preloglinear_nonparam_lambda3800.0_iter100_dommetadata.txt